trishit78/LambdaAssignment1/README.md

 Ideally when you setup the code for the first time, you will se failures while running the `npm test ` command because the tests will try to validate the expectaions but as you have not written any code as of now so it's expected to fail.
 Once you start writing the implementation by reading the error logs coming then you will be able to see a lot of green ✅ while running the tests, if that's the case then you are going in a good direction.

+Ideally after your complete implementation, all the tests should be running with success.

 ----------

 ## 🧠 What You Need to Build